Social Prescribing: How Being Active in Nature is Transforming Health

 To Percy, real gold is green!

-Recently, we launched our first episode in a new podcast series where I was delighted to interview Mark and Camilla de Bernhardt Lane of AquaFolium (Aqua – water Folium – leaf)in Haldon Forest, near Exeter on their thoughts on social prescribing.
+In August 2019 we launched our first episode in a new Podcast series, where I was delighted to interview Mark and Camilla de Bernhardt Lane of AquaFolium (Aqua – water Folium – leaf).

 Aquafolium is on a mission to rewire society with nature.
 They’re one of the leading providers of nature based health interventions in England.
 Valued partners of Active Devon, Aquafolium is key to delivering part of our Connecting Actively to Nature (CAN) project, helping people to become more active through a nature led approach.